mxg-mega/personal_details_app/README.md

 # Introduction

-This is an App that prominently features your Slack identity, incorporates your Slack profile picture, and includes an “Open GitHub” button.
-When pressed, this button should utilize a WebView component to redirect users to your GitHub profile within the application itself.
+This is an App that prominently features my Slack identity, incorporates my Slack profile picture, and includes an “Open GitHub” button.
+When pressed, this button utilizes a WebView component to redirect users to my GitHub profile within the application itself.

 ## Features